Hello there! Looking for high-quality essential oil brands? I recently got my hands on a brand, and it’s much more than just a brand!

 Mr. Thomerson had worked previously as the sourcing manager of Alchemy Aromatics.
 He worked alongside some of the leading chemists in the industry and handled new business development for their international supply chains.

 With Anatta, he wanted to change the supply chain process because that wasn’t beneficial enough neither for the farmers nor for the consumers.
 Josh explains:

 “The reality was, farmers were taking a tremendous risk in producing essential oil crops, and a broker to broker supply chain meant most of their future was outside of their hands.

 After all, we all consume and produce in small quantities.
-Farmers are forced to send their products to multiple brokers, mixing it time and time again.
+Farmers are forced to send their products to multiple brokers, mixing them time and time again.
 First of all, that makes absolutely no sense to the farmer.
 What’s more, it makes even less sense to the customer.

-We as the customers surely want only the best we can get for our hard earned money: it’s pure quality or nothing, right?
+We as the customers surely want only the best we can get for our hard-earned money: it’s pure quality or nothing, right?
 That’s why Joshua explains,

 “we created a lean business model that plugs farmers’ products directly to customers, allowing them to access pure quality at an affordable price while compensating the farmer tremendously more than he would be paid in a broker market.”